ignasc/ignasc/README.md

 ![Adobe Lightroom](https://img.shields.io/badge/Adobe%20Lightroom-31A8FF.svg?style=for-the-badge&logo=Adobe%20Lightroom&logoColor=white)

 ## Been introduced to
 Languages and tools listed below are the ones I have had a basic introduction to throughout courses, mini projects and coding challenges.
-While I would not be able to jump into them immediately, I have the understanding of basic principles and what pusposes these tools serve and it would be much easier to get up to speed with them than if I was to learn them from zero.
+While I would not be able to jump into them immediately, I have the understanding of basic principles and what pusposes these tools serve and it makes it much easier to get up to speed with them than if I was to learn them from zero.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)